marked-gil/discover-asia/README.md

 * **'Our Top Destinations' section**

     This section displays images of the six (6) most popular countries in Asia where the travel agency can bring its clients.
 These are the countries that clients love to visit the most.
+Each of these images are clickable and will redirect to their corresponding country in the Destinations page.

-At the bottom of it is a button that links to the Destinations page for clients who are interested to see all the other countries where Discover Asia can bring them.
+    At the bottom of this section is a button ('see more destinations') that links to the Destinations page for clients who are interested to see all the other countries where Discover Asia can bring them.

     ![Screenshot of 'Top Destinations' section on large screen](docs/top-desti-docs-large.png)

 * **'What Our Clients Say About Us' section**

-    Company reviews by clients are displayed on this part of the Home page.
+     Client reviews are displayed on this part of the Home page.
 This adds to the company's authenticity and reliability, thus bolsters the credence of users towards the company.

     ![Screenshot of 'Reviews' section on large screen](docs/reviews-docs-large.png)

 * **'Who We Are' section**

     This section presents a description of what and where Discover Asia is, the kind of professionals behind it, what it does, and why the company exists.
 Its content is written simply and short to easily convey a message and so as not to be overwhelming to a reader/user.

-At the bottom of the section is a button which links to the Contact Us page.
+    At the bottom of the section is a button ('contact us') which links to the Contact Us page.

     ![Screenshot of 'About Us' section](docs/about-us-docs.png)

 * **'Subscribe to Newsletter' section**

-    In this area is situated an input field for email address for users who wish to subscribe to the agency's newsletter.
+    In this area is situated an input field for email address of users who wish to subscribe to the agency's newsletter.
 It also contains a heading at the top to inform users of what it is for, a clearly worded label to instruct what to do, an input field where an email address goes into, and a submit button at the bottom.

     ![Screenshot of Newsletter section](docs/newsletter.png)